Tobi0322/CDTM-Backend-Course/tutorial/0-Setup.md

 ### 1.1 Chrome
 Install the latest version from the official website: https://www.google.de/chrome/browser/desktop/

+### 1.2 Text Editor
+Feel free to use a text editor or python IDE of your choice.
+I recommend Atom, which can be downloaded from https://atom.io/.

 ## 2 MacOS

 ### 2.1 Chrome
 Install the latest version from the official website: https://www.google.de/chrome/browser/desktop/

+### 2.2 Text Editor
+Feel free to use a text editor or python IDE of your choice.
+I recommend Atom, which can be downloaded from https://atom.io/.

 ## 3 Linux (Ubuntu)
 (If your are running a different distro, I assume you are familiar with the built in package manager ;-) )